biniruu/boilerplate-common-sources/next-typescript/README.md

 # Jest
 #
 # 💁🏻 If you have added 'jest', you don't need to add these packages: jest-resolve and jest-resolve-dependencies.
+# 💁🏻‍♂️ I recommend adding @types/jest even if it is not a TypeScript project because of its IntelliSense.

 yarn add -D @testing-library/dom @testing-library/jest-dom @testing-library/user-event @types/jest jest jest-environment-jsdom jest-watch-typeahead jsdom ts-jest